cyralinc/sidecar-failopen/snowflake/README.md

 7. Locate the certificate created in step 2 and place a check next to it
 8. Click the `Add` button to add the certificate

-# Failing Open or Closed
+## Failing Open or Closed

-## Failing Open
+### Failing Open

-In order to fail open and send traffic through the reverse proxy, complete the following steps:
+In order to fail-open and send traffic through the reverse proxy, complete the following steps:

 1. Open the AWS EC2 console
 2. Locate the cyral sidecar loadbalancer